 - Deductibility of input VAT

 - Capital Goods Record

 - Further Information

-1.1 The Value Added Tax Consolidation Act 2010 (the VAT Act) provides that a transfer of ownership of goods, being the transfer to an accountable person of a totality of the assets or part thereof, of a business, even if that business or part thereof had ceased trading, where those transferred assets constitute an undertaking or part of an undertaking capable of being operated on an independent basis, is deemed not to be a supply for VAT purposes.
-Similar provisions apply as regards the transfer of goodwill or other intangible assets between accountable persons.
+1.1 Section 20(2)(c) of the Value-Added Tax Consolidation Act 2010 (the VAT Act) provides that a transfer of ownership of goods, being the transfer to an accountable person of a totality of the assets or part thereof, of a business, even if that business or part thereof had ceased trading, where those transferred assets constitute an undertaking or part of an undertaking capable of being operated on an independent basis, is deemed not to be a supply for VAT purposes.

-1.3 This leaflet does not refer to the transfer of a business by means of the transfer of shares in a company.
-Such a supply is exempt from VAT in accordance with paragraph 6(1) of Schedule 1 to the VAT Consolidation Act.
+1.5 This leaflet does not deal with the transfer of a business by means of the transfer of the shares in a company.
+The transfer of shares in a company is exempt from VAT in accordance with paragraph (6)(1) of Schedule 1 of the VAT Act.